Do pets go to heaven? This is a question that is asked by every Christian pet owner when a beloved pet dies.

 Your life as a human being is the last stage in the development of the once fallen entity which is personified as the “soul” within you and which, still enclosed in a physical external shape, can now overcome it and leave this form to enter the spiritual kingdom as a spiritual being.
 During this earthly existence the last transformation into the original entity can take place again if free will is used correctly, that is, if it consciously strives to return to Me again, Whom it had once left voluntarily.
 (The Word of God, Proclamation 8414)

-God put pets in our lives for a reason.
-He put them in our lives so that we can learn to be kind and empathetic.
-He put them in our lives so that we can learn to love selflessly.
-He put them in our lives so that we can learn to love unconditionally.
+Pets are in our lives for a reason.
+They are there so that we can learn to be kind and empathetic.
+They are there so that we can learn to love selflessly and unconditionally.

 Yes, pets have a soul, but their soul do not go to heaven when they die.
 Their soul must incarnate as a human being in its last embodiment on Earth, whose earthly purpose is to return to God of his own volition.